geeofree/geeofree/src/notes/aws/cloud-essentials/2-CloudPractitionerEssentials.md

    ran when the service is started.
 3. **Maximum Capacity** defines the max number of instances in the auto scaling group.

+## Elastic Load Balancing (ELB)

+AWS ELB is a cloud service that distributes incoming traffic to different service nodes such that no service node handles the bulk of most of the requests.